Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, take on the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Nikola Jokic will hope to make a difference for the Denver Nuggets at 10:00 PM on Thursday versus the Phoenix Suns in the 2023 NBA Playoffs.

-Below, we break down Jokic's stats and trends to help you find the most appealing prop bets.
+In this article we will break down Jokic's prop bets, using stats to help you make good selections.

 Nikola Jokic Prop Bets vs. the Suns